Zombie Apocalypse Story Ideas and Writing Prompts

 But while speeding out of his zombie-infested neighborhood, he sees a little girl standing on a street corner, crying.
 She’s alone and terrified.
 She couldn’t be more than seven or eight years old.

 The man sees the girl in a blur as he speeds down the road in his truck.
-Then he slams on the breaks.
+He slams on the brakes.

 Where are the parents? he wonders.
 Why is she all alone like that?